GoekeLab/m6anet/docs/source/cmd.rst

 --batch_size=NUM              No          64                        Number of sites to be loaded each time for inference --n_processes=NUM             No          1                         Number of processes to run.
 --num_iterations=NUM          No          5                         Number of times m6anet iterates through each potential m6a sites.
---infer_mod_rate              No          False                     Whether to output m6A modification stoichiometry for each candidate site
 --read_proba_threshold=NUM    No          0.033379376               Threshold for each individual read to be considered modified during stoichiometry calculation
 ==========================    ==========  ========================= ==============================================================================